 It’s a brave woman who lives her life eternally sans knickers (or panties for you Americans) but until very recently it was the norm.

-Though men throughout history wore underwear (Charles ll was a fan of a silken boxer short) It was considered improper for a lady to have anything between her legs.
+Though men throughout history wore underwear (Charles ll was a fan of a silken boxer short FYI) it was considered improper for a lady to have anything between her legs.

 The only ladies who dared buck this trend were scandalously rich Italian women in the sixteenth century.
 But sadly not everyone in history was richer than Midas yet poor in morals; so medieval ladies wore one long under dress (sexy) which later evolved into slips and petticoats.

 By the early Victorian era we start to see ‘drawers’ being worn by women.
-Queen Victoria was a fan and as with any regal fashion they became synonymous with class…which meant everyone wanted them!
+Queen Victoria was a fan and as with any regal fashion, it soon became synonymous with class…which meant soon enough, everyone was clammering for a pair of drawers.

-Come the 1940s what was once a fashion novelty was now deemed so essential that during WW2 women opted for wearing home knitted knickers rather than going commando.
-Comfy.
+In fact by the 1940s what was once a fashion novelty was now deemed so essential that during WW2 women opted for wearing home knitted knickers rather than going commando!

 Much like knickers, men sported this underwear trend way before women.
-Long socks were worn by Vikings, Celtics and Saxons as a way to combat chilly weather and prevent chafing from shoes (if you think your new shoes pinch, well they haven’t got shit on medieval footwear!)
+Long socks were worn by Vikings, Celtics and Saxons as a way to combat chilly weather and prevent chafing from shoes (believe me, if you think your new shoes pinch, they haven’t got shit on medieval footwear!)

-But it wasn’t all practicality, long almost waist high stockings were a sign of fashion and nobility for men at Tudor Court; Henry Vlll was known to proudly comment on the attractiveness of his calves
+But it wasn’t all practicality, long almost stomach high stockings were a sign of fashion and nobility for men at Tudor Court.
+One lover of the stocking was Henry Vlll, who was known to proudly comment on the attractiveness of his calves

-Now, I’ll be blunt, stockings wise things stay pretty same-ey for the next few centuries…so let’s not be dull and instead fast forward to the 1930s!
+Now, I’ll be blunt, stockings wise things stay pretty same-ey for the next few centuries…so let’s fast forward to the 1930s!

 A) didn’t stretch